- What are real-time payments?

 - Emergency payments: Handle urgent transactions like insurance claims or system outage reimbursements without delay

-As expectations for speed and transparency grow, real-time payments are becoming a strategic tool—not just a convenience—for businesses that want to move faster and operate with greater financial agility.
+As expectations for speed and transparency grow, real-time payments are becoming a core operational tool for you to move faster and operate with greater financial control.
+According to the Federal Reserve's 2024 payments study, real-time payment volume in the U.S. grew over 10% year-over-year.

 Benefits and challenges of real-time payments

-Real-time payments bring powerful advantages to businesses, from improving cash flow to unlocking new customer service capabilities.
-But like any financial technology, they come with challenges—especially around fraud prevention and integration.
-Below are the key benefits and risks to keep in mind when adopting RTPs for your business.
+Real-time payments offer clear advantages, from faster cash flow to better customer service.
+They also come with challenges around fraud prevention and integration.
+Here are the key benefits and risks to consider when adopting RTPs.

 Benefits of real-time payments